 Published Reports and Datasets on Mineral-Resource Geology and Mineral-Industry Exploration

 Analysis of results and challenges: The Division of Geological & Geophysical Surveys’ minerals-related geologic reports and digital datasets provide important statewide, up-to-date geologic information for mineral exploration companies and state land managers regarding the potential of Alaska land for hosting mineral resources, and has been shown to directly influence industry investment decisions and exploration success in Alaska and increase state revenue.
 Additionally, the annual Alaska’s Mineral Industry report provides an accurate record of industry activity and economic statistics relevant to a broad user base including legislators, industry, and investors.
-The sharp increase in the number of mineral-resource geology reports and datasets in FY2014–16 reflects geochemical and other geologic datasets that are a direct result of work completed as part of the FY2012–14 Strategic and Critical Minerals Capital Improvement Project (CIP) appropriations.
-We expect output to again increase starting in FY2019 as the state will likely start receiving millions of dollars in federal funds for statewide critical-minerals-related geophysical and geologic mapping.
+The sharp increase in the number of mineral-resource geology reports and datasets in FY2014-16 reflects geochemical and other geologic datasets that are a direct result of work completed as part of the FY2012-14 Strategic and Critical Minerals Capital Improvement Project (CIP) appropriations.
+Output started to increase in FY2019 as the state received $1 million in federal funds for statewide critical-minerals-related geophysical and geologic mapping.
+It is anticipated to be a 10-year program.

 Target #3: Attract maximum amount of industry investment in mineral exploration in Alaska for each state dollar spent on mineral resource assessment